harryosmar/sample-phpunit-test/readme.md

-# Sample phpunit test using mockery
+# Sample phpunit test using mockery1

 ## How to set up